 Office of the Chief

 Keith Nichols was appointed to Chief of Police July 6, 2010.
 Chief Nichols joined the force as a patrol officer when the Department was first formed in 1991.
-He rose through the ranks as a detective and as a Sergeant over Criminal Investigations as well as Narcotics.
-He also worked as Lieutenant over the Special Operations Division and the SWAT Team and was promoted to the rank of Captain in 1999.
+He rose through the ranks as a detective and as a Sergeant over Criminal Investigations, as well as Narcotics.
+He also worked as a Lieutenant over the Special Operations Division and the SWAT Team.
+He was promoted to the rank of Captain in 1999.
 From 1999 until 2004, he served as the Division Commander in several divisions, including Support Services, Criminal Investigations, Narcotics, and the Uniform Patrol Division.
 He served as Deputy Police Chief from 2004 until being named Interim Chief in February of 2010.

 The Command College program is hosted by Columbus State University in partnership with the Georgia Association of Chiefs of Police.
 It goes beyond what is currently available in law enforcement executive and management development courses, serving as a “graduate school” for law enforcement executives.